Understanding Common Bidet Seat Terms

 H

-Heated Seat – Almost all electric bidet seats come with a heated seat option with various temperature controls.
-It’s especially pleasant on cold mornings or in the middle of the night, and it adds an element of relaxation to the overall experience.
-Even so, you can always keep it turned off if it’s not your thing or if you’d like to maximize electricity savings.
-On average, heated seats have anywhere from 3-4 temperature levels, which includes a room temp option.
+Heated Seat – All electric bidets have heated seats with adjustable temperature settings.
+They’re especially pleasant on cold mornings or in the middle of the night, and they add an element of relaxation to the overall experience.
+Even so, you can always keep the heat turned off if it’s not your thing or if you’d like to maximize electricity savings.
+On average, heated seats have three or four temperature levels, including a room temperature option.

-Hybrid Water Heater – see “Water Heaters: Hybrid Heating Systems”
+Hybrid Water Heater – see “Water Heaters: Tank Heating Systems”

 I